HetaHub/Web-development/README.md

 # Web-development

-Old work with bootstrap, PHP, SQLite and AWS EC2
+Web development with bootstrap, PHP, SQLite and AWS EC2